 - If you are using a cell phone, make sure it is charged, you have a strong signal, and you have enough minutes to cover the call.
 The time allotted for your hearing is indicated on your hearing notice.

-- Call in from a quiet place where you will not be interrupted—preferably at home.
+- Join from a quiet place where you will not be interrupted—preferably at home.

 - Set aside plenty of time for the hearing.
 The IC conducts several hearings each hour.
 You might have to wait for your turn, so allow them time and be patient.